ChenChengKuan/NeuralStoryTeller-tf/README.md

 <br>
 On the other side of the street , I saw a man standing in the middle of the street .
 He was sitting in the middle of the living room , wearing a white shirt and a white shirt .
 He wore a sleeveless white shirt and a pair of jeans and a pair of jeans .
 A woman with a black hair and a white shirt and a hat on her head was still holding .

-# To-do list
-[ ] Replace the uni-skip skipthought embedding with the combination of uni-skip and bi-skip as used in the original work.
-Single uni-skip representation might not be powertful enought to represent the long passages.
-[ ] Use larger sample to train the story decoder

 # Issue
 * The skipt-thought vector used here will output nan if the length of passage contains more than 610 characters, still not figure the reason
+* This repo used single uni-skip representation, which might not be powertful enought to represent the long passages.

+# To-do list
+- [ ] Replace the uni-skip skipthought embedding with the combination of uni-skip and bi-skip as used in the original work.
+- [ ] Use larger sample to train the story decoder
+- [ ] Replace the theano-dependent image to caption model with show and tell

 # Getting Start
 You can play it around in demo.ipyb.
 Following are instruction of how to build everything from scratch.